kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 As Kubernetes gains in popularity, it's becoming the case that a person troubleshooting an application is not necessarily the person who built it.
-Operations staff and Support organizations want the ability to attach a "known good" debugging environment to a pod.
+Operations staff and Support organizations want the ability to attach a "known good" or automated debugging environment to a pod.

 ## Goals and Non-Goals